What fitness levels are required for this event?

 You’ll enjoy your training and racing so much more if you eat and drink the right things in the time period after exercise.
 To find out more, read a 60 second guide to rest and recovery here.

 How well do I need to be able to map read and navigate?

 Whilst you don’t need to be an expert, being able to read a map and conduct simple navigation are key skills.
 You won’t need to go off public rights of way to find them.
 This is not technical orienteering.
 It’s much simpler than that.
-You’ll be using a good quality copy of a 1:25,000 Ordnance Survey map.
+You’ll be using a good quality copy of a 1:50,000 Ordnance Survey map.
 It’s normally A3 in size and printed on high quality waterproof paper.
-It’ll be pre marked with the location of the event base and transition points.
-There are no special markers on the ground – you’ll need to use the map and follow footpath, track, bridleway and road direction signs.
+Schematic maps will show the start and end of each stage as well as transition zones.
+Use these maps in conjunction with the OS map provided to each team to find your way.